vanpipy/LikeAngularJS/README.md

 The data-binding replace of the MVC's update and manipulate in MVVM.
 ```

-# LikeAngularJS Structure

-Q:What is the content of the web page?
-A:HTML
-Q:How to manipulate the web page content?
-A:Javascript

 The questions tell something about how to struct the `MV*` model.
 HTML is main content for the view and Javascript is the main way for the model and the controller.

 # What is the content of the LikeAngualrJS?